Unsung: Using AR to Better Understand the Harlem Renaissance

 (FOCUS: Grades 4-5, Library, Design-Thinking)

-In this lesson Grade 4-5 students will deepen their understanding of the Harlem Renaissance by exploring the life and accomplishments of two of its prominent female vocal performers using the AR application “Unsung.”
+In this lesson, grades 4-5 students will deepen their understanding of the Harlem Renaissance by exploring the life and accomplishments of two of its prominent female vocal performers using the AR application “Unsung,” which educators and parents can access for free via Verizon Innovative Learning HQ.

 What will students do?